owenshen24/golb/contents/Fading-Novelty_1.md

 title: Fading Novelty
-summary: Humans have a natural tendency to get less and less out of repeated experiences.
-We seek variety, and this urge appears to underlie many practical considerations, as well as a few philosophical ones.
-I outline some main parts of the phenomenon and look for ways to live more mindfully with this urge.
+summary: Humans have a natural tendency to get become desensitized by repeated experiences; this is paired with a drive to look for newness.
+Our urge to seek variety appears to underlie many practical considerations, as well as a few philosophical ones.
+I outline the phenomenon of fading novelty and give some thoughts on how this can inform the way we live.

 A core aspect of human experience is our pursuit of novelty.
-There is something tantalizing about seeking out new pleasures, new sensations, and new experiences.
-“Variety is the spice of life” and a dozen more adages drive this point home.
+We might find this so obvious as to assume a priori.
+"Of course we look for newness!" you might say, "Why, that's a big part of being human!"

-Yet, it's not just that we like chasing after things which are new.
+I don't disagree, of course.
+It *does* seem obvious that there's something tantalizing about chasing after that which is new.
+Correspondingly, it's not just that we like chasing after things which are new.
 We stop chasing after things which are old.
-And, with time, everything becomes old; they lose the luster they once had when they were new.
-We find ourselves back where we started, dissatisfied with the state of affairs and itching for something *newer* to engage with.
+And, with time, *everything* becomes old.
+We find ourselves, despite our best efforts to change things, back in a similar state of mind.
 In response, people will often say that "the novelty has faded", hence the title of this post.

-Here are three more everyday examples:
+Okay, so that was a little vague.
+For more concreteness, here are three everyday examples of fading novelty:

 1. Songs which sounded so entrancing upon the first few listenings become dull after being put on repeat.
 Today's pop hits are unlikely to be next year's top hits, as we grow accustomed to the same tune.
 There is always much excitement when a band is releasing new music.
 2. Foods which were so delicious during the first few tastings become bland after being eaten day after day.
 "No, we had sushi yesterday.
 Let's go somewhere different."
 Such a sentiment is commonplace; we plan around the fact that our palate becomes adjusted to the same food.